 I’ve mentioned more than a few times on The Simple Dollar how one of my few heroes in life is John Wooden, the basketball coach at UCLA during the 1950s, 1960s, and early 1970s.
-For example: What John Wooden Taught Me About Personal Finance, Make Each Day Your Masterpiece, and Making Today Your Masterpiece.
+For example: Make Each Day Your Masterpiece and Making Today Your Masterpiece.

 Why do I give such respect to Coach Wooden?
 It’s not his record as a sports figure or anything like that.
 I respect him because of the positive impact he’s had on countless people.
 If you do a Google search for John Wooden stories, you’ll find an overflowing abundance of people telling about the positive impact that Wooden had on their life, helping them down the track to being a better – and often a more successful – person.

 One of the first things you’ll find out about Wooden if you research him is his “seven point creed.”
 It’s a series of seven principles to live by that his father, Joshua, gave to him upon his graduation from grammar school, and one that he directly passed on to many other people.
 Ever since the first time I came into contact with that creed (via one of my own early mentors), I’ve tried to live by it, for better or worse, and I’ve found that my life is rewarded every time I came close to living up to that standard.

 I’ve long looked for a book that really explained this “seven point creed” while tying in a biography of Wooden’s life.
 I read several books by various people on Wooden’s life and none of them really clicked in that way.
 Until this one.

 Coach Wooden by Pat Williams and James Denney is probably the best single volume I’ve come across on Wooden and the princples he shared with others throughout his life.